-Has your pet ever acted strange when you left them home alone?
-They may have been experiencing pet separation anxiety.
-Unfortunately, this is a pervasive problem in dogs and cats and can be difficult to deal with.
-In this article, we will discuss the 5 tell-tale signs of pet separation anxiety and how to avoid it!
+If your pet also engages in strange or extreme behaviors when they’re home alone, they might also be experiencing separation anxiety.
+This pervasive problem can be difficult to deal with, but it’s not impossible to overcome.
+Below we’ll discuss 5 tell-tale signs of pet separation anxiety and how to avoid it!

 5 Signs Of Pet Separation Anxiety